-Yacht Havens Limited believes it is important to protect your privacy and we are committed to giving you a personalised service that meets your needs in a way that also protects your privacy.
+Yacht Havens Group Limited believes it is important to protect your privacy and we are committed to giving you a personalised service that meets your needs in a way that also protects your privacy.

 This policy explains how we may collect information about you and then use it to help us provide you with a better experience.
 It also explains some of the security measures we take to protect your data.

-For the purpose of the Data Protection Act 1998 (the Act) and the General Data Protection Regulation 2018 (the Data Protection Legislation), the data controller is Yacht Havens Limited of King’s Saltern Road, Lymington, SO41 3QD (company registration 00723135).
+For the purpose of the Data Protection Act 2018 (the Act) and the General Data Protection Regulation 2018 (the Data Protection Legislation), the data controller is Yacht Havens Group Limited of King’s Saltern Road, Lymington, SO41 3QD (company registration 00723135).
 Our nominated representative for the purpose of the Legislation is Jill Hawkins, Data Protection Administrator.

 Explaining the legal bases we rely on